QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 A permutation of a set $\{1, 2, \ldots, n\}$ rearranges the $n$ integers in the set.

-A [permutation matrix](https://mathworld.wolfram.com/PermutationMatrix.html) is a matrix obtained by permuting the rows of an $n \times n$ identity matrix according to a permutation of the numbers $1$ to $n$.
+A [permutation matrix](https://mathworld.wolfram.com/PermutationMatrix.html) is obtained by permuting the rows of an $n \times n$ identity matrix according to a permutation of the numbers $1$ to $n$.

 Thus, every row and every column contain precisely a single $1$ with $0$s everywhere else.